 - Appropriate sites identified through a 'Call for Sites' exercise;

-- Other sites already put to the Council, such as potentially surplus land owned by the County Council.
+- Other sites already put to us, such as potentially surplus land owned by the County Council.

-Each potential employment site has then been assessed or 'scored' through applying a range of assessment criteria and associated more detailed indicators.
+Each potential employment site has then been assessed or 'scored'.
+This is through applying a range of assessment criteria and associated more detailed indicators.
 Further information on this can be found in the supporting Options and Technical Papers on Employment.

 What types of employment will be on these sites?

 In the main, this document proposes a degree of flexibility for what we consider suitable development on these sites.
 This could mean that any of the sites proposed could be used for:

 Offering this flexibility means that the sites will be more attractive to potential employers moving to the area.
 It will give them confidence that we will support a range of employment uses.

 There are some sites which we recognise would not be appropriate for certain types of development, either because they are located near housing, on prominent landscapes, or near environmental designations.